emrgnt-cmplxty/fermi/docs/0.old/basics/create-account.md

 ![image](/docs/assets/create-account/url-breakdown.png)

-> * To fund the account, have an existing Axion account send >= 0.1 Ⓝ to the funding account address, or click on "Where can I purchase Axion" to go to an exchange and purchase some.
+> * To fund the account, have an existing Fermi account send >= 0.1 Ⓝ to the funding account address, or click on "Where can I purchase Fermi" to go to an exchange and purchase some.
 You will then need to provide them with the funding account address.

 ![purchase near](/docs/assets/create-account/purchase_near.jpg)